eduvpn/documentation/README.md

 # Users

-By default there is a user `me` with a generated password for the User Portal and a user `admin` with a generated paassword for the Admin Portal.
+By default there is a user `me` with a generated password for the User Portal and a user `admin` with a generated password for the Admin Portal.
+Those are printed at the end of the deploy script.

 If you want to update/add users you can use the `vpn-user-portal-add-user` and `vpn-admin-portal-add-user` scripts: